Article

 When talking about numbers, the company managed to achieve great results.
 Their total revenue grew by 33% to $1.731 billion compared to 2021.

-How SEOcrawl grew 2X after a complete UX redesign
+Growing 2X after full UX redesign

 SEOcrawl was looking to expand their existing platform to cover every aspect of the SEO needs.
 The company partnered with Eleken to redesign the product and improve its usability.